Colombian farmers under pressure from frosts linked to climate change

 The frosts are caused by thermal inversions, including rapid cooling of the ground on clear nights, said Yolanda Gonzalez, the director general of the Colombian Institute of Meteorology (IDEAM).

-“Just in this month we have had a lot of days with little cloud cover, high temperatures and scarce rainfall, which favors continued low temperatures,” Gonzalez said.
+“Just in this month we have had a lot of days with little cloud cover, high temperatures and scarce rainfall, which favours continued low temperatures,” Gonzalez said.

 Low temperatures have been seen in departments including Cundinamarca, Santander and Boyoca, Gonzalez said, with temperatures in some regions plunging to minus four degrees.